-You can treat a vaginal yeast infection using prescription, ove r the counter or natural remedies.
+You can treat a vaginal yeast infection using prescription, over the counter or natural remedies.
 The most popular OTC medication is called Monistat.
-Monistat contains Miconazole, an antifungal agent very effective against Candida albicans strain (responsable for the majority of vaginal yeast infections).
+Monistat contains Miconazole, an antifungal agent very effective against Candida albicans strain (responsible for the majority of vaginal yeast infections).

-BoriCap is one of the best options because they offer same day shipment which allows your to start your treatment promptly.
+BoriCap is one of the best options because they offer same day shipment which allows you to start your treatment promptly.

 BoriCap comes with 28 100% natural suppositories.
 Insert one suppository into your vagina for 7 consecutive days at bedtime.
 If you suffer from chronic yeast infections, keep inserting one suppository a week for up to six months to prevent recurrence.

 If you want to learn more, check my article about using boric acid suppositories for a vaginal yeast infection.

 If you prefer to treat your vaginal yeast infection with home remedies, check my coconut oil suppository recipes.
 The ingredients I use include coconut oil, tea tree oil and aloe vera gel, all of them scientifically shown to kill Candida cells and relieve vaginal yeast infection symptoms.